Dynatrace monitors the response time, failure rate, throughput, and more of every database statement executed by your applications.

 By default, the length of database statements is limited to 4KB (KiloBytes).
 This setting isn't configurable.
 Database statements that exceed this limit are trimmed to 4KB.

 All database statements executed during the selected timeframe are listed in the Database statements section at the bottom of the Details page (see example below).
 By default, database statements are sorted based on median response time.
-You can choose other sorting options—just select one from the Sort by drop-down list.
+You can choose other sorting options—just select one from the Sort by list.
 You can also filter the list of statements by clicking the Add filter button at the top of the page.

 Click any statement to view the full details of that statement.
 For each statement, Dynatrace shows the number of Executions/min, Total executions, Total time, Response time median, Response time slowest 10% of executions, and Failure rate.